cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 experience with several combinational building blocks including multiplexors, adders, and multipliers.

-You will be implementing a simple calculator that takes as input two binary values and then calculates either the sum or the product of these two values.
+You will be implementing a two-function calculator that takes as input two binary values and then calculates either the sum or the product of these two values.
 The input values and the result will be displayed on seven-segment displays using your Verilog hardware design from Lab 1.
 Parts of the calculator will be used in future labs.
 Your implementation will mostly use combinational logic gates and/or Boolean equations, but